LemontechSA/design-system-docs/docs/intro.md

 ## Provider

-Import <Code>ThemeProvider</Code> and put it as high as possible in the React tree:
+Import <Code>ThemeProvider</Code> and put it as high as possible in the React root file:

 ```jsx
 import { ThemeProvider } from "lemon-system"